Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Control Variates

 ii).
 When $p_t=p_c$ or $\theta_t=\theta_c$, $\sqrt n (\widehat{\delta}_1-\widehat{\delta}_3)$ converges to $0$ in probability, with $\theta_t=\text{cov}(Y_t, X_t)/\text{var}(X_t)$ and $\theta_c=\text{cov}(Y_c, X_c)/\text{var}(X_c)$.

 \end{theorem}

 The conclusions of Theorem \ref{equal} provide critical guidance for method selection in practical applications: In testing scenarios where $p_t \neq p_c$ and $\theta_t \neq \theta_c$, the inferential results derived from $\widehat{\delta}_1$ and $\widehat{\delta}_3$ may diverge in a non-negligible manner.
-Indeed, as explicitly established in Theorem \ref{deltavar}, such discrepancies are ``consistent'', rendering $\widehat{\delta}_3$ distinctly preferable to \(\widehat{\delta}_1\) under these circumstances. \begin{theorem} Building on the foregoing formulations, the following variance properties hold:
+Indeed, as explicitly established in Theorem \ref{deltavar}, such discrepancies are ``consistent'', rendering $\widehat{\delta}_3$ distinctly preferable to \(\widehat{\delta}_1\) under these circumstances. \begin{theorem} Building on the foregoing formulations, the following asymptotic relationships among the variance estimators obtain: